foundation29org/RareCrowds/README.md

 1. Sample symptoms using the symptom frequency.
 2. From the selected symptoms, sample imprecision as a Poisson process with a certain probability of getting a less specific term using the HPO ontology.
 3. Add random noise sampling random HPO terms.
 The amount of random noise is also a Poisson process, while the selection of the HPO terms to include is uniform across the phenotypic abnormality subontology (disregarding too uninformative terms).
+4. Sample patient age by assuming that it is close to the disease onset plus a delay of ~1 month.
+5. Sample patient sex taking into account the inheritance pattern of the disease.

 In order to sample 5 patients from a disease, run the following lines:
 ```python